Hexastack/hexabot-helper-zookeeper/README.md

 ## Settings Configuration

-To configure the MINIO Helper, use the following settings in the Hexabot admin panel under **Settings > Minio**:
+To configure the Zookeeper Helper, use the following settings in the Hexabot admin panel under **Settings > Zookeeper**:

 | **Label**     | **Default Value**       | **Type**      | **Description**                                 |
 |---------------|-------------------------|---------------|-------------------------------------------------|